AndrewLutsky/AndrewLutsky/README.md

 - 👋 Hi, I’m @AndrewLutsky
 - 👀 I’m interested in Bioinformatics and Computational Biology
-- 🌱 I’m currently learning Namd simulations and diffusion coefficients of solutes in relation to proteins
+- 🌱 I’m currently learning Computational Biology
 - 📫 You can reach me at alutsky2@illinois.edu

 <!---